OpenDDS/OpenDDS/docs/devguide/introduction.rst

     Sect<1.4>

 This section applies to any C++ code that directly or indirectly includes OpenDDS headers.
-For Java applications, see :ref:`java_bindings--java-bindings`.
+For Java applications, see :ref:`java`.

 C++ source code that includes OpenDDS headers can be built using either build system: MPC or CMake.